interpromoSID2020Airbus/g7_images_sociales/README.md

 # G7_images_sociales_2020

-## G7_scrapping : codes used to scrap some websites
+## Scrapping : codes used to scrap some websites

 ###